Addressing Adult Language, Literacy and Numeracy Skills

 Australian Skills Quality Authority (ASQA) has made it a priority to focus on addressing literacy and numeracy gaps in the Australian workforce.

-If you’re a trainer and assessor holding TAE40110 Certificate IV in Training and Assessment, you will need to have this unit along with TAEASS502 Design and Develop Assessment Tools 1 July 2019 to remain a credentialed trainer and assessor.
+If you’re a trainer and assessor holding TAE40110 Certificate IV in Training and Assessment, you will need to have this unit along with TAEASS502 Design and Develop Assessment Tools by 1 July 2019 to remain a credentialed trainer and assessor.

 This unit is part of the new credential requirements for TAE trainers.